napari/napari/README.md

 Contributions are encouraged!
 Please read our [contributing guide](https://napari.org/dev/developers/contributing/index.html) to get started.
 Given that we're in an early stage, you may want to reach out on our [GitHub Issues](https://github.com/napari/napari/issues) before jumping in.

-If you want to contribute or edit to our documentation, please go to [napari/docs](https://github.com/napari/docs).
+If you want to contribute to or edit our documentation, please go to [napari/docs](https://github.com/napari/docs).

+Visit our [project weather report dashboard](https://napari.org/weather-report/) to see metrics and how development is progressing.

 ## code of conduct